 YOU DESERVE THE BEST

 Take a look at common questions

 Yes.
 In most instances, we quickly arrange for a rental car for you so you can get on with your normal activities, and we make sure you get the car you need.
 Do you have a case?

 Like any other profession, the quality of legal services varies tremendously from one lawyer to the next.
-Some lawyers are barely competent others are outstanding leaders of the legal community.
-These days, clients can use the internet to obtain information about a prospective lawyer.
+Some top attorneys are barely competent others are outstanding leaders of the legal community.
+These days, clients can use the Internet to obtain information about a prospective lawyer.
 Internet searches can provide information on the attorney’s experience and trial results.
 I provide information about my actual results on this website so prospective clients can make the best decisions when hiring a lawyer and feel comfortable that the Garcia & Phan Law Firm has proven experience and results.

 NO!
 Our office policy is straightforward and clear: We Don’t Get Paid Unless You Get Money from the Insurance Company!
 This means that if we don’t get you some monetary recovery, you will not owe us any fees.
 It’s as simple as that.
-No money upfront, and no hourly fees.
+No money upfront and no hourly fees.
 This policy allows us to aggressively fight for the maximum recovery for you and your loved ones.
 No matter how long the case takes, we will be there fighting for your rights.